 Introduction to Hillsborough, New Jersey

 Hillsborough, New Jersey, in Somerset county, is 11 miles W of Edison, New Jersey and 29 miles SW of Newark, New Jersey.
 The town is conveniently located inside the Middlesex - Somerset - Hunterdon metropolitan area.
-There are an estimated 36,634 people in Hillsborough.

 The history of the region now known as Hillsborough can be dated back thousands of years.
 The Dutch were among the first to explore this area in the middle of the 17th century when the Unami Indians inhabited the area.
 It is said that the town was named after Lord Hillsborough.
 The Royal Charter originally created the township of Hillsborough on September 12, 1771.
 Later, on February 21, 1798, Hillsborough was formally incorporated as one of New Jersey's original townships.

 - Hungarian Heritage Museum